instedd/surveda/docs/surveda-layers-and-respondents_lock.md

 ### ChannelBroker

-Every time the ChannelBroker unqueues a respondent and activates their contact
+Every time the ChannelBroker dequeues a respondent and activates their contact

 * `activate_next_queued_contact`